SergeyMi37/SSH-for-IRIS-container/README.md

 This is not meant to be the default access for the average application user
 but the emergency backdoor for System Managment, Support and Development.

-This is based on templates for InterSystems ObjectScript Github repository.
+This project is based on templates for InterSystems ObjectScript Github repository.
 There a few signifcant extensions:
 - docker-compose.yaml exposes port 22 for SSH
 - Dockerfile installs SSH server and prepares Server start.
 You may observe